MCFGS ADVISORSClick here to read Advisory Committee Members Bios.

 Mayor George Latimer

 Advisor Mayor George Latimer was the Mayor of St. Paul from 1976 to 1990.
+Under his leadership, the sister-city relationship between Saint Paul and Changsha, Hunan Province, China, was formed in 1988.
 He is known for his redevelopment of St. Paul’s downtown core, serving as mayor during a period when St. Paul’s population was declining somewhat as some residents moved to suburban areas while the city’s ethnic diversity increased as, among others, Hmong refugees from Vietnam and Laos resettled in Saint Paul.
 He served as dean of Hamline University’s law school from 1990 to 1993.
 Latimer was also CEO of the National Equity Fund, which manages and provides affordable housing in 35 cities.
 He also worked in the business world, served as a Regent of the University of Minnesota, and worked as an arbitrator.

 Advisor Carol Brash is an Associate Professor of Art History at the College of Saint Benedict/Saint John’s University, where she has taught in the Department of Art and the Asian Studies Program since 2008.
 She has also served as Director of the Asian Studies Program.
 Dr. Brash holds a PhD from the University of Minnesota.
 Her dissertation was “Keeping the Past Present: Representations of Ming Dynasty Gardens.”
 She has presented at a number of conferences on the topic of Chinese Gardens and Landscapes.
 Her related publication is, “Classical Chinese Gardens in Twenty-first Century America: Cultivating the Past,” ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts Vol 19, No 1 (2011):17-29.